This article about Visiting an All Inclusive Resort with Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 This is a complex topic which we explore in more detail in our post, 5 Things to Think About BEFORE Traveling with Car Seats on Airplanes.

 3. Should I bring a stroller?

-A lightweight travel stroller can be especially good if the resort is large and if you can get your baby to sleep in the stroller.
+A lightweight travel stroller can be especially good if your family-friendly all-inclusive resort is large and if you can get your baby to sleep in the stroller.
 Don’t forget a CoziGo stroller cover to block the light to help your baby nap on-the-go!
-Also make sure to check the airline restrictions on size.
+Also make sure to check for any restrictions on stroller size with your airline.

 We cover using a baby carrier vs stroller when traveling with a baby or toddler in this post.

 If your resort is away from a town, or if you are picky about the brands you use, then you should bring more diapers and wipes than you will likely need.
 A good rule of thumb is to bring 1.5x the diapers and wipes you would typically use over the number of days in your trip (including the travel days).
 Keep your wipes protected in a baby wipes travel case.

 Wait, what?
 Why do you need to consider this?
 An all-inclusive resort should have all the food and drinks you need, right?

 Well, yes, but if you are traveling with a baby who is on solid foods, having a few baby food pouches or jars with you can save you during unexpected travel delays.
 You can use them to feed your baby on the plane, bus rides or at other times when food isn’t accessible.